Hawaii’s whale watching season is coming up quickly!

 A competition pod is when multiple male whales compete for the affection of 1 female in order to mate.
 It’s quite a sight to watch these magnificent whales battle above and below the water.

 Being “Mugged” is the term used when whales surround your boat for a long duration of time.
 Because of the danger from the boat’s propeller(s) around Humpback whales, Maui County Law demands that all boats stop their boats within 100 yards of whales.
-Sometimes you’ll get an extra-long whale watching cruise because of this.
+Sometimes you’ll get an extra-long whale-watching cruise because of this.
 That being said, humpbacks often come right up the boat once the engine is off, hence the “mugging.”

 We’re partial to whale watching within Maui County.
-Though the other islands see their fair share of whales, there’s something about underwater, shallower topography created between Maui, Molokai, and Lanai that draw a vast number of whales.
+Though the other islands see their fair share of whales, there’s something about underwater, shallower topography created between Maui, Molokai, and Lanai that draws a vast number of whales.

 When you do go whale watching, there are many options for Maui whale watch tour boats.
-It’s hard to recommend one without knowing your age and comfort level, but for the adventurous photographer looking to shoot up-close, try a rafting trip.
+It’s hard to recommend one without knowing your age and comfort level but for the adventurous photographer looking to shoot up close, try a rafting trip.
 For the extra adventurous, check out the kayak whale-watching video below shot by Natalie Brown.
 For those who want more room to move around or have young children, try one of the large Maui catamarans.
 Boats depart from Makena, Kihei Boat Ramp, Maalaea Harbor, and Lahaina Harbor.

 (Dec 15th-Apr 15th)